vdurmont/emoji-java/README.md

 ### EmojiParser

+#### To unicode

-To replace all the aliases found in a string by their unicode, use `EmojiParser.parseToUnicode(myString)`.
+To replace all the aliases and the html representations found in a string by their unicode, use `EmojiParser.parseToUnicode(myString)`.

 For example:

 ```
-String str = "An :grinning:awesome :smiley:string with a few :wink:emojis!";
+String str = "An :grinning:awesome :smiley:string &#128516;with a few :wink:emojis!";
 String result = EmojiParser.parseToUnicode(myString);
 System.out.println(myString);
 // Prints:
-// "An 😀awesome 😃string with a few 😉emojis!"
+// "An 😀awesome 😃string 😄with a few 😉emojis!"
 ```

+#### To aliases

 To replace all the emoji's unicodes found in a string by their aliases, use `EmojiParser.parseToAliases(myString)`.